 Frequently Asked Questions

-The CytoSMART Lux3 FL is a small fluorescence live-cell imaging microscope equipped with one brightfield and two fluorescent channels (green and red).
-The device allows users to track dynamic cellular processes with high specificity by taking high-quality fluorescence images to create real-time time-lapse movies.
-Experiments' data can be accessed and analyzed remotely via the CytoSMART Cloud portal.
+A: The CytoSMART Lux3 FL is a small fluorescence live-cell imaging microscope, equipped with one brightfield and two fluorescent channels (green and red).
+The device allows users to track dynamic cellular processes with high specificity by taking high-quality fluorescence images to create real-time, time-lapse movies.
+Experimental data can be accessed and analyzed remotely via the CytoSMART Cloud.

-The Lux3 FL can image and analyze various applications, for example, monitoring cell viability, determining transfection efficiency, investigation of co-cultures, and analyzing cellular processes.
-Researchers working in drug discovery, tissue engineering, immunology, immunotherapy, and cancer research fields can benefit from the fluorescence live-cell imaging.
+A: The applications of the CytoSMART Lux3 FL include - but not limited to - monitoring cell viability, measuring transfection efficiency, investigating co-cultures, and studying dynamic cellular processes.
+Researchers working in the fields of drug discovery, tissue engineering, immunology, immunotherapy, and cancer research can benefit from fluorescence live-cell imaging.

-Yes, with the Lux3 FL, it's possible to set the LEDs' intensity for red and green fluorescent channels according to users' preferences.
+A: Yes, it is possible to set the intensity of the LED for red and green fluorescent channels according to users’ preferences.

-The devices are easy to clean using lint-free wipes and EtOH (70%) or IPA.
-Do not use Acetone to clean the device.
+A: The device is easy to clean using lint-free wipes and ethanol (70%) or isopropyl alcohol (IPA).
+Do not use acetone to clean the device.
 Please be aware that the device cannot be autoclaved.
-After sterilizing with EtOH or IPA the device can be used in a cleanroom.
+After sterilizing with ethanol or IPA, the device can be used in a cleanroom.